Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Bayesian Physics--Informed Neural Network Methodology

 \subsection{Bayesian Likelihood and Fully Bayesian PINN Training}

 We adopt a fully Bayesian Physics--Informed Neural Network (PINN) framework in which both the neural network parameters and the cosmological parameters are treated as random variables and inferred jointly from the data.
-Observational constraints are incorporated through a Gaussian likelihood constructed from BAO distance measurements with a full covariance matrix,
+Observational constraints are incorporated through a Gaussian likelihood constructed from the full combination of datasets considered in this work, including the CMB distance priors, BAO measurements, Cosmic Chronometers (CC), and Pantheon+ supernovae.
+The corresponding likelihood is written as